timescale/docs/promscale/installation/rhel-centos.md

 # Install Promscale on Redhat or CentOS
-This page explains how to install Promscale, get the service up and running on your Redhat or CentOS system, and also describes the installation package details.

-Before you begin, you must have an already installed and working Prometheus or OpenTelemetry environment.
+You can install Promscale on Redhat or CentOS system where you have an already installed and working Prometheus or OpenTelemetry environment.

 ## Install TimescaleDB
-Installing TimescaleDB to use with Promscale requires the TimescaleDB database, as well as the Promscale extension.
+To use with Promscale you need TimescaleDB database, as well as the Promscale extension.
 The Promscale extension contains support functions to improve performance of Promscale.
 <procedure>

-### Install TimescaleDB and Promscale extension
+### Installing TimescaleDB and Promscale extension

 1. Install TimescaleDB following the instructions in the [TimescaleDB install page][tsdb-install-self-hosted]